Grills and Thrills: Cook Year-Round with New Choices in Luxury Equipment

 ■ What kind of entertainer are you?
 Do you routinely host 100+ people or just your extended family and a few neighbors?
 With outdoor cooking equipment, size does matter, especially if you want to serve everyone at once rather than in shifts.
 For this reason, capacity and cook surface area should be key considerations when choosing any cooking appliance.
 Another factor: How often do you cook and when?
 This will help you decide whether to go with built-in or freestanding equipment that can be transported to other locations.

 ■ What’s the flow?
 Think through how your guests naturally mingle in relation to your cooking and serving preferences, as well as your seating layout and the local elements (like wind patterns and shady spots in your backyard).
 What types of cooking do you plan on doing, and where and how will you prep and serve food?
-All of these questions are especially important if you’re leaning toward investing in a built-in grill, an ooni 3 pizza oven or permanent serving and cleaning stations.
+All of these questions are especially important if you’re leaning toward investing in a built-in grill, a pizza oven or permanent serving and cleaning stations.

 The Grill’s the Thing